flobz/psa_car_controller/README.md

 ## I. Get credentials
 We need to get credentials from the MyPeugeot app.
 You have two solutions :
 - You can extract all credentials from the application data after backup the app
-- You can extract some credentials from the apk, it's faster but you will not be able to remote control your vehicle
+- You can extract some credentials from the apk, it's faster, but you will not be able to remote control your vehicle

 1. Solution 1 : Backup MyPeugeot app

-   We will retrieve those information:
+   We will retrieve these informations:
      - client-id and client-secret  for the api
      - remote refresh token for the control of the vehicle

-    1.1 MyPeugeot app doesn't allow backup by default so you need to modify it.
+    1.1 MyPeugeot app doesn't allow backup by default, so you need to modify it.
     Basically you need to put to true two attributes in the AndroidManifest.xml :
      - "android:allowBackup"
      - "android:extractNativeLibs"